Paper Sizes

 Converting a CMYK image to PMS

-- In Photoshop, convert the image to greyscale (image / mode / greyscale).
-When Prompted, discard.
+1. In Photoshop , convert the image to greyscale (Image > mode > greyscale).
+When Prompted, 'Flatten' or 'Don't Flatten (layers ).

 Converting a CMYK image to PMS WITH TRANSPARENCY

-If your design has a bitmap image and you want to place it over a printed panel without showing the white background, this is how to do it:
+These instructions help if you are printing with Pantone Colours, and your design has a bitmap image and you want to place it over a coloured panel without showing the white background.

 How to setup and supply a file for variable printing